 It didn’t matter that I was slow.
 That running 6.2 miles was REALLY hard for me.
 That my goal was literally just to finish and hopefully not get altitude sickness while I was at it.
 I was part of this amazing community that just. loved. running.

 ….And that’s where I was going to end this blog.
-But then I remembered I’m white, and no matter how much of a beginner I am, I still enjoy white privilege when it comes to blending into these spaces.
+But then I remembered I’m white, skinny, and look like a “typical” runner.
+No matter how much of a beginner I am, I still enjoy some privilege when it comes to blending into these spaces.
 While the crowd at Leadville wasn’t all white, it was certainly a majority white space.

 So obviously I can’t speak to what it might be like entering this space as a person of color, or a person of color who is also a beginner.
 Or even a white person that’s doesn’t fit the stereotype of what a runner is “supposed” to look like.